Santerias/schoolsoft-api/README.md

 This project is an API wrapper for SchoolSoft's REST API written in Python, useful for easy integration with SchoolSoft and getting your schedule and so on.

 - Handles authentication
-- Pretty printing
 - Helper functions (e.g. To fetch your next/upcoming lesson)

 ## Usage

-> NOTE: Has only been tested with Python 3.13.0, you might run into issues otherwise.
+> NOTE: Has only been tested with Python 3.13, you might run into issues otherwise.

 Simple example to get your next/upcoming lesson